The goals of this chapter are to:

 In this exercise, you will work on determining whether sea level influenced the deposition of Cretaceous sediments as well as the different features associated with sequence stratigraphy.
 To do this, you will investigate a stratigraphic section in the Colville Basin, Arctic Alaska (Figure 5.19).

 Long before Alaska was granted statehood, oil was found seeping from the ground in the Arctic.
 This oil helped lead to the creation of the National Petroleum Reserve of Alaska (NPRA – an area the size of Indiana).
 This area is also known for its coal; some have estimated that this region has ~40% of the U.S. reserves.
 Arctic Alaska has provided much of the energy resources for the rest of the United States for many years.
-To help define where the oil was located and how it formed, the U.S. Geological Survey conducted seismic surveys across the region.
-We will look at one of these for this exercise.
+To help define where the oil was located and how it formed, the U.S. Geological Survey conducted many seismic surveys (often called lines) across the region.
+We will look at one line for this exercise.
 Figure 5.20 shows the Cretaceous formations in this section: Pebble Shale unit, Torok Formation, and Nanushuk Formation.

 Before you analyze the seismic section, you should know how sea level is changing worldwide.
-If you know if the sea level was rising or falling during sediment deposition, this will let you know if you are in a high stand or low stand.
+If you know if the sea level was rising or falling during sediment deposition, this will let you know if you are in a highstand or lowstand.

 - We don’t know the exact age of these sediments, so first you must determine the absolute age of these formations using Figure 3.1.
 Fill out the ages in Table 5.8.